United Resource Systems URS Collections Complaints?

-According to the Better Business Bureau (BBB), United Resource Systems, Inc. was founded in 1994 and incorporated in 1996.
+They’re legit.
+According to the Better Business Bureau (BBB), United Resource Systems, Inc. is a legitimate collection agency founded in 1994 and incorporated in 1996.
 The BBB established its profile page in 1996.
 URS is listed as a collection agency and consumer finance and loan company that uses the alternate business names, United Billing Services and CareMed Partners.
 Buzzfile estimates URS’ annual revenue at $4 million and the size of its staff at 35 people.

 According to its website, URS “has collected debt for a variety of industries since [its] inception, including healthcare, government, retail, financial institutions, and commercial clients.”
 URS provides “clients with the opportunity to participate in the collection process from account booking to resolution… [via its] online Client Resource Center.”

 URS offers professional services in six main areas: medical billing; medical debt recovery; medical appeals; debt recovery; legal services; and consulting and training programs.
 Medical billing and medical appeals processing is offered as an extended business office service for healthcare providers and includes account scrubbing for billing code errors, electronic claim submission, review of patient benefits, coverage verification, and appeal letter submission.